SamPenrose/ua-augmented-auth/README.md

     + Traditional web browsers, meant to run inside a personal computer operating system and accept input from a keyboard and pointing device.
     + Smartphone applications, including general-purpose web browsers, with inferior-to-PC text input and other important usability differences from the PC browser model.
     + Smartphone operating systems such as FirefoxOS.
-  * Identity Provider: services which provide people with unique names on the Internet
+  * Identity Provider: services which provide people with unique names on the Internet.
   * Relying Party: services which use provided identities; for example to access web sites or make purchases online.

 Contributors